LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 The practical uses for this are intended to cover both ‘gold image’ setup for wide deployment across data centers, as well as configuring end user images for cloud deployment.

-Design:
+###Design:
 -------
 Configuring SIL in a VHD involves two parts –
 Part 1 – Ensure a given enterprise cert is installed on every VM created using the VHD to make SIL work on the VM.
 Part 2 – Modify the SIL Registry keys in the VHD to enable and configure SIL.

-Prerequisites:
+###Prerequisites:
 --------------

-1. PowerShell remoting must be enabled on the SIL Aggregator server.
+1. PowerShell remoting must be enabled on both the SIL Aggregator server and the SIL Collector server.
-2. Current user must have Administrator rights the SIL Aggregator server.
+1. Current user must have Administrator rights on both the SIL Aggregator server and SIL Collector server.
-3. Current user must be able to execute SIL Aggregator PowerShell cmdlets remotely from current server.
-This script will run    two following SIL Aggregator cmdlets remotely –
+1. Current user must be able to execute SIL Aggregator PowerShell cmdlets remotely from current server.
+This script will run the following two SIL Aggregator cmdlets remotely –
-   a) Get-SILAggregator – to get the ‘TargetUri’ value
+  1. Get-SILAggregator – to get the ‘TargetUri’ value
-   b) Set-SILAggregator -  to set the certificate thumbprint
+  1. Set-SILAggregator -  to set the certificate thumbprint
-4. The VHD has required SIL updates instaled –
+1. The SIL Collector server must have the required updates installed
-   a) For Windows Server 2012 R2
+  1. For Windows Server 2012 R2
-      KB3000850 Nov 2014
+    * KB3000850, Nov 2014
-      KB3060681 June 2015
+    * KB3060681, June 2015
-   b) For Windows Server 2012
+  1. For Windows Server 2012
-      KB3119938
+    * KB3119938
-   c) For Windows Server 2008 R2 SP1
+  1. For Windows Server 2008 R2 SP1
-      KB3109118
+    * KB3109118
-5. The client certificate type is .PFX and not of any other format.
+1. The client certificate type is .PFX and not of any other format.

-Parameters:
+###Parameters:
 ------------------

 ----------------------------------------------------------------------------------------------------------------------------